matryoshka-model/mongo-wrapper/README.md

     - `ClassMethods`, an hydrator that can be used with matryoshka objects when you have MongoDB collections as datagateways

-    - `NamingStrategy\IdNameStrategy`, a strategy that can be overridden to setup the naming rules map of your fields
+    - `NamingStrategy\DefaultNamingStrategy` and `NamingStrategy\UnderscoreNamingStrategy`, two strategies that can be overridden to setup the naming rules map of your fields.
+By default, both convert `_id` to `id`.

     - `Strategy\*`, some common strategies for MongoDB.